bhornung/bhornung.github.io/_posts/2018-06-19-visa-analysis.md

 * their probabilities are close to each other: $p_{g}(i)_{k} \approx p_{g}(i)_{l}$
 * their separation is larger than half of the cardinality of the categories: $|k - l| \geq \frac{|C|}{2}$

-A limiting case is where two categories have 0.5 and 0.5 probabilties.
+A limiting case is where two categories have 0.5 and 0.5 probabilities.
 Based on the previous plots these categories are likely to be _visa free_, _visa on arrival_ and _visa required_.

 ```python